Dream Lands Design

 Tip 7: Provide Weekly Cleaning

-Tenants are responsible for cleaning their room or space they are using.
+Tenants are responsible for cleaning their rooms or the space they are using.
 But they may not do satisfactory cleaning for the communal areas.

 Therefore, you should hire a cleaning company to provide a weekly cleaning service for common areas and appliances.